artkravchenko/blog/articles/testcafe-lessons-learned/README.md

 These articles do a great job describing what Page Object is and shape its usage scenarios.
 I'll focus on differences with other approaches and provide real-world examples with TestCafe.

-Reading [Page Model](https://devexpress.github.io/testcafe/documentation/guides/concepts/page-model.html) article in TestCafe documentation is not enough.
-That article is focused on code samples which are too simplified.
+Reading [Page Model](https://devexpress.github.io/testcafe/documentation/guides/concepts/page-model.html) article in TestCafe documentation alone is not enough, because it lacks explanation of the pattern.
 That doesn't draw the whole picture, and I discovered that it led people to wrong assumptions about the pattern.

-### Drawbacks of inlining implementation details
+### Drawbacks of putting `Selector`s in the tests

-Page Objects describe public API of elements on the page, so your tests can rely on it.
-Compare the two: (1) rely on **what**'s provided and (2) rely on **how** it's implemented.

 Let's assume that we assert a text field based on Material UI's [`TextField`](https://material-ui.com/components/text-fields/).
 It might have label, value, placeholder, helper text, contextual action, required state, disabled state, error state, focused state, and loading state.
 It's a fairly basic UI element, yet it has lots of aspects.

-When we rely on **how** text field expresses its state in the DOM in each test, we spread text field's implementation details (2) across the codebase.
+When we rely on how text field expresses its state in the DOM in each test, we spread text field's implementation details across the codebase.
 This increases cognitive complexity and makes onboarding more difficult.
 Sometimes these states can't be retrieved in one line of code, but even when they can, it generally makes tests less readable, especially for another person after half a year.

 You might have lots of different components, and each of them expresses the state in a special way.
 You have to keep in mind or double check all such details while writing tests.
 When you've made a mistake, most of the time you find this out after tens of seconds or even minutes, not immediately.